maximiliantech/maximiliantech/README.md

 # Hi, I am Maximilian 🚀
-I am a corporate student at [SAP](https://github.com/SAP).
-Currently, I am doing my Bachelor's degree in Business Information Technology.
+I am an Associate Developer at [SAP](https://github.com/SAP).
+Currently, I am focused on developing intelligent controllers and operators for Kubernetes and Crossplane.
 My interests vary from mobile development, computer science and data visualization to machine learning and cloud native patterns.
 I like to code in a team and to participate in projects, coding competitions & hackathons.